 We welcome opportunities to unite our community in a common vision with the involvement and partnership of parents, parish and the wider community.

-As followers of Jesus, we are messengers of healing, hope and harmony willing to aspire and make a difference in our school and wider communities.
+As followers of Jesus, we are messengers of healing, hope and harmony willing to strive and make a difference in our school and wider communities.

 We encourage a love of learning and foster a supportive environment where every student has the opportunity to be the best learner they can be.